 Abena is a hard worker and truly dedicated to serving the community.
 She attributes her strength and love of service to her faith and family.
 She currently resides in Waldorf Maryland with her husband Willie, their 2yr old daughter Reagan, and their two dogs.

-Greg Pecoraro has served as a DNC member since 1996.
+Greg Pecoraro has served as a DNC member from 1996 to 2020.
 Prior to that, he was a member and Chair of the Carroll County Democratic Central Committee, and is the Party’s long-time Parliamentarian.
 In 2000 he served as one of Maryland’s Presidential Electors.

 A member of the Westminster City Council for over 15 years, Pecoraro has held senior positions in the Administrations of Governor Parris Glendening and Baltimore County Executive Jim Smith.
 Earlier, he served as an assistant to U.S. Senator Paul Sarbanes and State Treasurer Lucille Maurer.
 Currently, he is the CEO of a not-for-profit economic and transportation alliance focused on Central Maryland.